ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 Instrumenting and rewriting a binary application
 ****************************************************

-There are three ways to perform instrumentation with `Omnitrace <https://github.com/ROCm/omnitrace>`_:
+There are three ways to perform instrumentation with the ``omnitrace-instrument`` executable:

+* Runtime instrumentation
+* Attaching to an already running process
+* Binary rewrite

+Here is a comparison of the three modes:

-* Running the application via the ``omnitrace-instrument`` executable (analogous to ``gdb --args <program> <args>``)
+* Runtime instrumentation of the application using the ``omnitrace-instrument`` executable (analogous to ``gdb --args <program> <args>``)

   * This mode is the default if neither the ``-p`` nor ``-o`` command-line options are used